XeTute/Free-LLM-Endpoint/README.md

 ## Compute
 This section is not updated too frequently.
 You can always expect a minimum context length of 4k tokens.
-Latest limits:
+Latest data:

+- Model Size: 1.2B
+- Model HF Name: XeTute/HamzahLMV0-1B
-- Context Length: 16k
+- Context Length: 128k
-- Processing time (in seconds) for ctx: ~35
+- Processing time (in seconds) for ctx: ~84

 ---
 # Our Apps & Socials